Field Hockey BC Coaches (Staff)

 Roles & Responsibilities:

-John is responsible for the development of Athletes and Coaches within the FHBC Athlete Development and Performance Program, and for the delivery oversight of the National Coach Certification Program (NCCP).
+Patricia is responsible for the development of Athletes and Coaches within the FHBC Athlete Development and Performance Program, and for the delivery oversight of the National Coach Certification Program (NCCP).

 Regional Head Coach, Vancouver Island